OscarGuerreroLopez/robot-test/README.md

 I also use a ratelimiter, so if you go crazy making a bunch of consecutive requests you will get locked a bit so you can calm down.

-What else?, I included some basic test with Jest, I wish I would have more time to create more test suits but… Hope that is enough for you to test me.
+What else?, I included some basic test with Jest, I wish I would have had more time to create more test suits but… Hope that is enough for you to test me.

 If you wonder about how I name variables, normally I use camelcase , Capitalised camelcase for exported variables and lowercase for internal variables.
 Obviously I can adapt to any other practices that you implement, that is just the way I am used to.